BRYANT LEGAL GROUP

 - Mike W.

-You or your employer pays your premiums every month.
-You expect your disability insurance to be there for you when you cannot continue to perform your occupation.
+You or your employer have paid your premiums every month, so you expect your long-term disability insurance to be there for you need it.
 But far too often, policyholders encounter obstacles that prevent them from getting promptly approved for the benefits they need.

 Satisfying the Definition of Disability

-Your insurance plan documents will define what “disabled” means under the plan.
+Your insurance documents will define what “disabled” means under the plan.
 There are two broad definitions:

 • Own occupation: you are considered disabled if you can no longer perform the duties of the job you held when you became disabled.